Updated: May 31

 It's important to manage these emotions before starting any physical therapy program or other treatments for your leg pain.

-7. Not Seeing a Pain Specialist
+7. Not Seeing a New York Pain Management Specialist

 If you've ever had leg pain, you know what it's like to constantly be on edge, wondering whether it will flare back up again.
 One good way to help manage the pain and uncertainty is to ensure you are doing what you can to treat your leg pain actively.